aashikamakkena/II-I-LABS/DS LAB/Experiment 7/readme.md

-Write a program that use recursive function to perform the binary search for a key value in a given list of integers.
+Write a program that uses recursive function to perform the binary search for a key value in a given list of integers.